kalda-co/kalda/docs/blog-post-creation.md

 `kalda/assets/css/blog.css`
 Do not delete any preexisting styles or put any styles on anything other than your image.
 Because you are putting your styles on an id at the bottom of the css file it will overwrite other styles.

-# Saving, uploading and viewing your article.
+# 5. STEP FIVE Saving, uploading and viewing your article.

 ### Viewing work locally